rebelsky/sams-assorted-musings-reflections/i-was-wrong-2017-10-24.md

 ---

+Someone asked "Sam, did you write this because someone pointed out the issue?"
+No, no one pointed out this issue.
+I was just thinking through the data again and realized that there were more factors at play.

+---

 [1] That's only in the SCH counting system.
 Grinnell science faculty do, by and large, receive teaching credit for teaching labs.